 Recovering Punitive Damages

-Strong personal injury cases typically result in a compensatory settlement amount; however, occasionally, when a person is filing a particularly negligent or malicious defendant, they may receive punitive damages in addition to compensatory damages.
-Punitive damages are awarded to individuals whenever a court finds the defendant guilty of egregious negligence and wants to punish them for their actions.
+Strong personal injury cases typically result in a compensatory settlement amount.
+However, occasionally, when a person is filing against a particularly negligent or malicious defendant, they may receive punitive damages in addition to compensatory damages.
+Punitive damages are awarded to individuals whenever a court finds the defendant guilty of egregious negligence.
+The court awards these damages to punish them for their actions.
+Recovering punitive damages necessitates excellent legal representation.

 If you have been injured by the negligent actions of another person or business, you may have grounds for a legal claim.
 Contact the Oklahoma personal injury lawyer from the Abel Law Firm to discuss the details of your case.
 Call (405) 239-7046 to schedule a free initial consultation.